moghadamali1991/HW-Solution/README.md

 The answer to the homework problem is given by a zip file of a directory containing code, support files and annotated (the original image with the spot location overlay) image files.

-# Deploying the homework problem

-Edit

-    images/homework_problem.txt

-to reflect your latest intent.

-Assure the latest version of the repo is pushed to git.

-Dump the repo commit SHA to a file. from the images directory, do:

-    git rev-parse HEAD > version_sha.txt

-Note that you should not check this in to git.
-This is simply for reproducibility.

-zip the images directory (right click and pull down to "Send to", etc in Windows) and send it to your prospective hire!

-I would suggest NOT checking the zip file into git.